composer/composer/doc/03-cli.md

 ### Options

 * **--global (-g):** Operate on the global config file located at `$COMPOSER_HOME/config.json` by default.
 Without this option, this command affects the local composer.json file or a file specified by `--file`.
 * **--editor (-e):** Open the local composer.json file using in a text editor as defined by the `EDITOR` env variable.
 With the `--global` option, this opens the global config file.
 * **--unset:** Remove the configuration element named by `setting-key`.
 * **--list (-l):** Show the list of current config variables.
 With the `--global` option this lists the global configuration only.
 * **--file="..." (-f):** Operate on a specific file instead of composer.json.
 Note that this cannot be used in conjunction with the `--global` option.
+* **--absolute:** Returns absolute paths when fetching *-dir config values instead of relative.

 ### Modifying Repositories